Brawlback-Team/brawlback-wiki/GETTING_STARTED.md

 ### The Project
 The Brawlback project is comprised of a number of different applications, each with their own purpose.
 Below is an overview of each of these applications function, and their relevant technologies.

-<b> [Ishiiruka](https://github.com/Brawlback-Team/Ishiiruka) </b> - A modified version of the Dolphin emulator.
+<b> [Dolphin](https://github.com/Brawlback-Team/dolphin) </b> - A modified version of the Dolphin emulator.
 This project is responsible for handling things like: communication with the matchmaking server, passing external data to the emulated game, and playing replays.
 <br> <i> Languages: </i> C++

 <b> [Brawlback SSBB ASM](https://github.com/Brawlback-Team/brawlback-asm) </b> - A series of ASM mods that are applied to Brawl in order make Brawlback work.
-<br> <i> Languages: </i> PPC Assembly
+<br> <i> Languages: </i> PPC Assembly, C++

 ### The Workflow